 Throughout much of the world, the left hand is considered the “dirty” hand.
 Avoid handling food and communal serving utensils with your left hand.

-The rule of avoiding left-hand use especially applies to enjoying items such as sticky rice that are eaten with the hands.
+The rule of avoiding left-hand use especially applies when enjoying items such as sticky rice that is eaten with the hands.

 Time to Pay

 At the end of the meal, don’t immediately reach for the bill to check the damage—and certainly don’t argue over who will pay.
 Your host may have already asked for the check, or the group may be planning to split it.

-Tipping in Thailand isn’t customary in authentic restaurants, however, you can allow the staff to keep the change if you like.
-A service charge is often already added onto the bill in nicer restaurants.
+Tipping in Thailand isn’t customary in authentic restaurants.
+Nevertheless, you can allow the staff to keep the change if you like.
+A service charge (usually 10 percent) is often already added to the bill in nicer restaurants.

 - Don't talk or laugh with your mouth full of food, no exceptions!